-My Western Flyer has quickly become one of my favourite, and most used pieces of luggage.
-I love it, and so thought I’d write a quick review to explain why I think it’s so great.
+My Western Flyer has quickly become one of my favourite and most used pieces of luggage, so thought I’d write a quick review to explain why I think it’s so great.

 These days I seem to be away for short one or two night trips more often than longer trips.
 I have a rather, ahem, wide range of luggage suitable for longer trips, but I was lacking a good overnight bag.